Dog walks near Kirkennan

 - Jock's Wood - our own 14 acre woodland on the Estate is the ideal place for morning and evening exercise.
 We suggest you do a once round with your dog on the lead first to suss out the lie of the land.
 Note the wood is bounded on one side by a stock proof fence seperating it from a field that may have sheep, lambs or cattle in it; on another side is undergrowth and then a stream and on the third (it is roughly triangular in shape) it is bounded by trees, a bank and then the tidal Urr water.
 From 1st December to end Feb our fields are also stock free and guests are welcome to use them.

-- Kirkennan, Ramshaw and Munches woodlands on the opposite of the road to Kirkennan - there are miles of paths here.
+- Kirkennan, Ramshaw and Munches woodlands on the opposite side of the road to Kirkennan - there are miles of paths here and a number of lochs.

 - The Jubilee Path between Kippford and Rockcliffe.
 (Walk 4 in Walking in and around Dalbeattie and Colvend)